tprasadtp/protonvpn-docker/docs/faq.md

 ## Non reachable LAN hosts

 Following addresses on local network or other VPNs **cannot** be reached when ProtonVPN is active.
 This is the way ProtonVPN is setup on server side and **CANNOT** be changed!
-Also these addresses cannot belong to machine running protonwire.
+Also these addresses cannot belong to any __other__ interfaces on the machine/container running protonwire.
 - 10.2.0.1 (used by server and as DNS server)
 - 10.2.0.2 (used by client)